 - prohibited, restricted and danger (PRD) areas.

-The ACP must contain the safety case that is driving the proposal.
-Other key information includes evidence of consultation with the relevant stakeholders.
+The ACP must contain the safety case that drives the proposal.
+Other information it must include is:

 - acknowledge receipt